-Using the research of renowned psychologist Carol Dweck as my guide, I encourage my clients to do the following:
+Using the research on different mindsets of renowned psychologist Carol Dweck as my guide and the names of the different groupings from my daughters’ science camp, I encourage my clients build confidence by thinking like a scientist.

 - Be curious like an explorer.
-Rather than trying to figure out the “best” way to solve a problem, ask yourself, How does this work?, How could it work better?, What else could work?, and, What might prevent it from working?
+Rather than trying to figure out the “best” way to solve a problem, ask yourself: “How does this work?”
+Or, “How could it work better?” and, “What else could work?” or “What might prevent it from working?”
 In other words, develop your hypotheses.

 - Conjecture like an investigator.
 When you have trouble getting started on something new or hard, try to break down the activity or challenge.
 Scientists may have grand theories, but they conduct their investigations on smaller pieces of the puzzle.
 They break larger processes into manageable steps.